-Benjamin is the Principal of Brand Strategy, Messaging and Content at IBM North America
+Benjamin is the Brand & Content Strategy Director at IBM Corporation.

 1. Why did you choose advertising/marketing as a career path?